CoucheLimite/LifetimeSpectroscopy/README.md

 26/08/2017 Add plot of the standard deviation of the DPSS curves

-31/08/2017 Majorupdates.
+31/08/2017 Major updates.
 Enable to export the data in the plot and the calculation of the standard deviation of the DPSS curves.
 Fixed some bugs in changing model.
 Add a section for a fitting mode with more freedom (still working on the coding of calculation)

 To be completed: